Meet the Artist

 'Through the medium of paint, I share my experiences as a woman artist in my mid 30’s.

 I often work instinctively making sense of it after the work has been made.
-I love to use my iPad to create sketches and plan the work.
+I love to use my iPad to create sketches and plan the work, I think Van Gogh and Suzanne Valadon would have done the same if they'd have had the technology.
 This allows me to work quickly and instinctively to express what comes from within.

 Women Artists since 1900 Has their role changed?